Correlation Between Rafael Holdings and MongoDB

 The idea behind Rafael Holdings Class and MongoDB pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.

-Check out your portfolio center.
 Note that this page's information should be used as a complementary analysis to find the right mix of equity instruments to add to your existing portfolios or create a brand new portfolio.
-You can also try the Transaction History module to view history of all your transactions and understand their impact on performance.
+You can also try the Price Transformation module to use Price Transformation models to analyze the depth of different equity instruments across global markets.

 Other Complementary Tools

-Technical Analysis
+Performance Analysis

 Earnings Calls